Champion trainer Henry Cecil dies at 70

 "I cannot believe in the history of horse racing that there has ever been a better racehorse," he said.

-"It's tragically sad," Bittar added.
-"Having said that, what a wonderful way to be able to finish his career with the greatest race horse that any of us will ever get to see."
+"It's tragically sad," Bittar said after being told of Cecil's death.
+"Having said that, what a wonderful way to be able to finish his career with the greatest race horse (Frankel) that any of us will ever get to see."

 Cecil, whose father died before he was born during World War Two, was encouraged into training by his stepfather Cecil Boyd-Rochfort - a five-times champion trainer himself.